 Ebook providers offer a wide variety of options for obtaining and providing access to ebooks for academic libraries.
 How do you sort through the available options to determine what methods would be a good fit for your own institutional needs?
 Lease vs. ownership, internal workflows and acquisition methods, managing and promoting use after the titles are acquired are only a few of the decisions that are part of the acquisition process.
-Please join us for an enlightening discussion about the challenges and opportunities of ebook acquisitions.
-Topics will include:
+Discussion topics included:

 - Acquisition method: approvals plans, firms orders, patron or demand driven acquisitions as well as single title ordering vs. ebook packages—how are libraries approaching ebook acquisitions?

 - Workflows for ebook acquisition.
 Who is involved?
 How is it documented?